London Art Therapy Centre

 I am a state registered Art Psychotherapist working with adults and adolescents.

 With more than eight years experience in art psychotherapy I have significant experience working with long-standing emotional difficulties, trauma and personality disorder - across cultural, faith and gender differences.

 I strive to create a therapeutic environment where you can be truly honest and open; where difficult feelings, thoughts and experiences can be given room to be shared, felt and understood.
-I offer a human approach to my therapeutic encounters, and have an interest in untying the stigma attached to mental health, such as medical labels, self-harm and hearing voices.
+I offer a human approach to my therapeutic encounters, and have an interest in untying the stigma that is commonly attached to difficult emotional experiences.

 My approach is informed by psychotherapy and group analysis and I am interested in exploring how past experiences affect your relationship with the present.

 Clients find me approachable, non-judgemental and down to earth.
 I approach all my work with an open mind and have an ability help others to overcome their difficulties and gain insight onto their difficulties.
 I approach my work with an open mind and an ability to see past people’s difficulties to who they can become.

 Training, qualifications & experience

 I am a fully qualified Art Psychotherapist (MA) registered with HCPC and the British Association of Art Therapists.
 I have over seven years experience in art psychotherapy, and over eight years experience working in social care.

 As well as my private practice at the London Art Therapy Centre, I am a lecturer on the Art Psychotherapy MA at Goldsmiths College and co-founded a Therapeutic Art Studio for refugees - the New Art Studio.